When Your Child Needs a Percutaneous Liver Biopsy

 Before the biopsy starts, your child’s blood pressure, pulse, breathing, and temperature will be checked.
 Your child will be given medicine to make them drowsy or lightly asleep, or in a state like deep sleep.
 Your child will not feel any pain during the procedure.
 During the biopsy:

-The child lies on the table.
-The healthcare provider feels to find the liver (on the child’s right side, just below the ribs).
+Your child lies on the table.
+The doctor feels to find the liver (on the child’s right side, just below the ribs).

 The skin over the liver is washed and numbed with medicine.
 A very tiny incision is made.